Marriage therapy or individual therapy or both: 5 tips to knowing which will be most helpful to you

 This isn’t to say that the difficulties are all attributable to you.
 You know the old saying, “it takes one to tango”. 🙂 No. There’s a reason why that’s NOT the saying.
 You have your difficulties.
 Of course, your partner has their contribution.
 In fact, if your partner’s commitment difficulties are familiar, this could be a sign that you may, unconsciously, seek out a partners who have a fear of intimacy.

 However, it’s important for you understand your role so that you can be available for a healthy relationship, with this partner – or someone in the future.
 That isn’t to say that couple’s therapy wouldn’t be a useful adjuvant to your individual therapy because, often, the mix is the magic elixer.

 Sometimes entering both individual and couple’s therapy is the most efficacious path

-In fact, I’ve found that obtaining individual and couple’s therapy, simultaneously, can have a synergistic effect.
-Just make sure that both psychologists, or therapists, are reading from the same page of the hymnbook.
-In my opinion, the best way to ensure that is to get started in individual psychotherapy, first.
+In fact, I’ve found that, for the people who I see, obtaining individual and couple’s therapy, simultaneously, can have a synergistic effect.
+Just make sure that both psychologists, or therapists, are reading from the same page of the hymn book.
+I encourage people start individual psychotherapy, first.
 Then, after you’ve gotten a bit of traction ask your psychologist for a referral to a like-minded, person.

 Here in Washington, DC, there are many skilled clinicians.
 So, your therapist should be able to help.